kailash-manasarovar/statement/docs/timeline/2025/january.md

 - It was unfair for him, and me.
 - Paul went to pieces around about the same time his second son who he was parenting reached the age that Paul was groomed.
 - However, Paul also lost his bearings at the same time as my ex-boyfriend Brian and his family and friends were sedating and raping me.
+- Brian never recovered from the evil secret-he-couldn't-tell either.
 - I guess that sort of evil-doing has disastrous outcomes too.

 ## Ritzy